SimisRnD/simis-cms/README.md

 1. Deploy
 2. Login
 3. Configure
+4. Create
-4. Maintain
+5. Maintain

 An optimized web application archive (.war), with production settings, is released to this project's GitHub releases, ready for installation and which automatically upgrades previously installed versions.
+Always have a backup of your database and file library path.

 The latest release is at <https://github.com/SimisRnD/simis-cms/releases>.